chipset1/godot-scene-change-crash/README.md

 # Crash was cause by on forgeting to use call_deferred()

+I'm going to keep this project here for anyone who sees my godot issue.

 I was just freeing the code and it crashed and forgot about the documentation saying to use call_deferred.